Chapter 2: A Point of View

 But this same implanted social conscience also trivializes the allegiances between individual members of the vast middle majority, making them little more than superficial exchanges about sex, football and soap operas.
 It is this trivializing of the relationships between the vast majority of individuals within a society that gives the elite minority its power.

-There are about 60 million human beings on this planet who are well-intentioned and self-directed by their own inner consciences.
+There are over 70 million human beings on this planet who are well-intentioned and self-directed by their own inner consciences.
 Theoretically, therefore, these people should be able to form into an ideal egalitarian network society.
 Why don't they?
-One reason is that these 60 million individuals are diluted by almost 6 billion other people who are externally motivated by a social conscience that has been engineered to preserve the status quo of the minority Elite.
+One reason is that these 70 million individuals are diluted by almost 7 billion other people who are externally motivated by a social conscience that has been engineered to preserve the status quo of the minority Elite.
 But suppose we could extract all these people and take them to a small island continent like the fabled Atlantis.
 There they could be allowed freely to crystallize into an ideal egalitarian network society.

 Would this work?
 My intuition tells me that it wouldn't.
 I think that within a couple of generations the same distribution comprising a mal-intentioned self-directed minority, an externally-motivated socially-directed majority and a well-intentioned self-directed minority would re-emerge.
 And we would be back where we started.
 Sadly, I think the genetic potential of all three types, and all their sub-types, is inherent within each individual.
 Consequently, which of these 3 types a person becomes, and to what degree, depends mainly on his unique position in the social order and the unique set of situations and circumstances he experiences and suffers during his life.